ArturoDent/custom-language-properties/README.md

 ## Requirements

-Only these language configuration properties can be modified by this extension at this time: &emsp; `comments`, `brackets` and `autoClosingPairs`.
+Only these language configuration properties can be modified by this extension at this time: &emsp; `comments` and `brackets`.

 Because `indentationRules`, `onEnterRules`, and `wordPattern` use regexp values, I am continuing to work on adding those.